olls/graphics/README.md

 Compatibility
 -------------

-This module was written and tested on Debian with gnome-terminal.
+This module was written and tested with python3 on Debian with gnome-terminal.
 It should work with most Linux terminals, but some things might be off.
 - Colours should work if your terminal supports them, otherwise they won't cause any problems.
 - The input module is definitely restricted to Linux.
 - In the Windows CMD it doesn't centre properly, colours don't work, it was slow and input doesn't work.